Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Statement of main results

 Our starting point to this question is the following interpolation problem.
 Based on the given data $\{F(t):t\in\bT_{n+1}\}$, estimate Faber--Schauder coefficients $\vartheta^{(n)}_{m,k}$ and an initial value $\hat f_0$ such that

-Since the function $\hat{f}_n$ is continuous and linear on each interval $[k2^{-n-1}, (k+1)2^{-n-1}]$, its antiderivative, $\hat{F}_n$, must be a piecewise quadratic $C^1$-interpolation of $F$ with supporting grid $\bT_{n+1}$.
-The properties of such a quadratic spline interpolation of $F$ have been studied before; see, e.g., \cite{IngtemSpline, MettkeQuadraticSpline}.
-But it is also known that the quadratic spline interpolation suffers from two issues, \begin{enumerate} \item the initial value $\hat f_0$ needs to be given so that the coefficients $\vartheta^{(n)}_{m,k}$ are uniquely determined from the data $\{F(t):t\in\bT_{n+1}\}$; \item the interpolating function is notoriously unstable; see \Cref{instability figure} for an illustration. \end{enumerate} In this paper, we will revisit the classical problem \eqref{eq inverse Faber} within the context of the Faber--Schauder coefficients of $\hat f_n$, and we will show that, surprisingly, the source for both issues, (a) and (b), can be identified.
+Since the function $\hat{f}_n$ is continuous and linear on each interval $[k2^{-n-1}, (k+1)2^{-n-1}]$, its antiderivative, $\hat{F}_n$, must be a piecewise quadratic $C^1$ function that coincides with $F$ on $\bT_{n+1}$.
+In other words, $\hat F_n$ is a quadratic spline interpolation of $F$ with supporting grid $\bT_{n+1}$.
+The properties of such a quadratic spline interpolation of $F$ have been studied before; see, e.g., Ingtem \cite[Theorem 1]{IngtemSpline} and Mettke et al. \cite[Theorem 3.2]{MettkeQuadraticSpline}.
+But it is well known and shown in the above literature, that the quadratic spline interpolation suffers from the following three issues, \begin{enumerate} \item The number of unknowns is greater than the number of equations in \eqref{eq inverse Faber}.
+Thus, the coefficients $\vartheta^{(n)}_{m,k}$ and interpolating functions $\hat F_n$ and $\hat f_n$ are not uniquely determined from the data $\{F(t): t \in \bT_{n+1}\}$.
+To determine estimated coefficients $\vartheta^{(n)}_{m,k}$ and interpolating functions, the initial value $\hat f_0$ needs to be given. \item However, the interpolating functions $\hat F_n$ and $\hat f_n$ are highly dependent to the initial value $\hat f_0$, hence, so are estimated Faber--Schauder coefficients.
+As a result, this rules out the feasibility of estimating the initial value $\hat f_0$ first and then interpolating the data $\{F(t): t \in \bT_{n+1}\}$ with a quadratic spline $\hat F_n$; see Figure \ref{instability figure} for an illustration. \item The values $\hat F_n(s)$ depend in a nonlocal manner on the data $\{F(t):t \in \bT_{n+1}\}$, i.e, changing one data point $F(t)$ may affect the value $\hat F_n(s)$ even if $s$ is located far away from $t$. \end{enumerate} In this paper, we will revisit the classical problem \eqref{eq inverse Faber} within the context of the Faber--Schauder coefficients of $\hat f_n$, and we will show that, surprisingly, the source for all the issues (a), (b) and (c), can be identified.
 It is located in the final generation of the Faber--Schauder coefficients of $\hat f_n$, i.e., in the numbers $\vartheta^{(n)}_{n,0},\dots, \vartheta^{(n)}_{n,2^n-1}$.
+On the other hand, the coefficients $\vartheta^{(n)}_{m,k}$ for $m \le n-1$ do not possess the above undesirable characteristics and provide robust and accurate estimates for corresponding Faber--Schauder coefficients $\theta_{m,k}$.
 Some first clues to this observation can be seen from the following theorem, which provides a closed-form solution to the problem \eqref{eq inverse Faber}.

 \begin{theorem} For given $\hat f_0$, the coefficients $\{\vartheta^{(n)}_{m,k}\}$ solving problem \eqref{eq inverse Faber} are given as follows.
 For $m = -1$, we have

 For $0 \le m \le n-1$ and $0 \le k \le 2^m-1$, we have